 - Extracurricular activities - Parents may enroll children in sports, clubs, or other activities that take place outside of school, such as music or dance lessons, Boy Scouts or Girl Scouts, swimming lessons, or summer camps.

 Decisions about how to allocate parental responsibilities will be based on the child's best interests.
 These decisions will be set down in a parenting plan, which will describe how the different areas of decision-making responsibilities will be allocated, as well as parenting time schedules, transportation arrangements, and how parents may resolve any disputes that arise.
 The parenting plan will be part of the couple's divorce decree, and it will function as a court order, so both parents will be required by law to follow its terms.
 Failure to do so may result in a parent being held in contempt of court.

 At Mevorah & Giglio Law Offices, our clients receive quality legal services in a friendly atmosphere.
 We know that family issues, especially ones involving your children, can be emotional and confusing.
 Our law firm is client-focused, and we offer flexible hours and more than 200 years of combined experience.

 Do you have a question about child custody or parental responsibilities relating to your divorce?
 Are you contemplating divorce and have concerns about child custody issues?
 Contact our family law attorneys at 630-932-9100630-932-9100.

 We offer quality legal representation in all matters related to divorce.
 At Mevorah & Giglio Law Offices, our other practice areas include divorce, property and asset division, child support, post-decree modifications, adoption, paternity or parentage, dissolution of arranged marriages, and pre and post-nuptial agreements.
-From our four convenient offices, we serve clients through DuPage, Kane, and Will Counties, including Lombard, Bloomingdale, and Naperville.
+From our five convenient offices, we serve clients through DuPage, Kane, and Will Counties, including Lombard, Bloomingdale, and Naperville.